hattonpoint/validationator/readme.md

   - class validation
   - use with react
   - use in testing
+  - use with node
+  - use with bootstrap validation

 WARNING: This is a brand new package that probably still has some bugs.
 Features and the api may change on our way to v2.